Skip to main content

 • “No battle pass, no microtransactions shoved in your face right away, just a fun, fairly priced game with an old-school feel.”

-• “Pragmata is a breath of fresh air in an industry stuck in formulaic, soulless, cookie cutter cash grabs.”
+• “Capcom is a breath of fresh air in an industry stuck in formulaic, soulless, cookie cutter cash grabs.”

-• “Pragmata is a perfect example that you aren't falling out of love with games because you're 'growing up', you're falling out of love with games because the development teams of your favourite titles are becoming majorly owned by private equity, and therefore ripe for quick cash grabs instead of upholding their historic legacy.”
+• “Pragmata is a perfect example that you're falling out of love with games because development teams are owned by private equity, ripe for quick cash grabs instead of upholding their legacy.”

 Skip Game Offers